 Corralejo is a resort of many faces.
 From the beachfront at Town Beach you'd be mistaken in thinking that Corralejo was just like any other tourist resort in Fuerteventura, just like any popular hotspot in the Canary Islands.
 However, there's a certain magic to Corralejo that sets it apart from the rest.

-With a bustling nightlife, a host of self-catering apartments and all inclusive hotels which help to keep those cheap holidays a reality, plus all the regular resort offenders like Irish pubs and fish-and-chip shops, Corralejo has also retained a lot of its original Fuerteventuran charm.
+With a bustling nightlife, a host of self-catering apartments and all inclusive hotels which help to keep those cheap holidays a reality, plus all the regular resort offenders like Irish pubs and fish-and-chip shops, Corralejo has also retained a lot of its original Fuerteventura charm.
 A working harbour which Corralejo fisherman still depart from, the epic Corralejo National Park, and the endless, seemingly deserted sand dunes at Playa del Moro exist alongside a string of Riu hotels.

-Plus, in the centre of town, based around the focus point of Music Square, you'll find tradtional Spanish seafood restaurants, narrow winding streets and old-world houses alongside international restaurants, boutique shops and bars.
+Plus, in the centre of town, based around the focus point of Music Square, you'll find traditional Spanish seafood restaurants, narrow winding streets and old-world houses alongside international restaurants, boutique shops and bars.